 Measuring brand awareness

-Branding campaigns have a unique goal: to raise awareness and visibility of your product, service, or cause.
-To help reach these objectives, you can use your AdWords campaigns to increase traffic to your website or encourage customers to interact with your brand.
+Branding campaigns have a unique objective: to raise awareness and visibility of your product, service, or cause.
+To help reach these objectives, you can create AdWords campaigns using the Brand awareness & reach goal to increase traffic to your website or encourage customers to interact with your brand.
+Learn more about goals in the new AdWords experience.

 Once you've established your branding campaign's goals, you can choose the best places to show your ads, and then measure success by monitoring impressions, conversions, and other statistics.
 Generally, you'll want to try to place your ads in front of as many people as possible within your target audience.